The Police Report Becomes the Model's Memory

 Axon says Draft One can reduce paperwork and improve report quality.
 Its own materials describe a study in which independent experts rated Draft One reports as comparable to officer-only reports on several dimensions and stronger on terminology and coherence.
 Some police leaders quoted by the DOJ COPS Office describe substantial time savings and improved professionalism.

 The prudent conclusion is not that every efficiency claim is false.
-It is that efficiency is not enough.
-A report-writing tool used in criminal justice should clear a higher bar than "officers like it" or "the prose reads better."
-It should show measurable gains without degrading accuracy, disclosure, memory integrity, defense rights, public oversight, or the ability to audit outcomes.
+It is that efficiency is not enough, and the unit of measurement cannot be minutes saved alone.
+A report-writing tool used in criminal justice should show measurable gains without degrading accuracy, disclosure, memory integrity, defense rights, supervisor review, public oversight, subgroup performance, language access, or the ability to audit outcomes.

 The Governance Standard